File Sharing FAQs

 Often, those who are accused of copyright infringement via illegal file sharing are offered the opportunity to settle their cases before official lawsuits are filed.
 Students here at Maryland who have settled with the RIAA have told Project NEThics that they had to pay between $3,000 and $4,000.

-kind of university disciplinary actions could I face if I'm caught participating
+What kind of university disciplinary actions could I face if I'm caught participating in online piracy?

 A student who is the subject of a Digital Millenium Copyright Act complaint for the first time is warned of his or her conduct violation via email by the staff of Project NEThics.

 It is the policy of Project NEThics to refer repeat offenses to the Department of Resident Life Office of Rights and Responsibilities or the Office of Student Conduct to be adjudicated through the university's judicial process.

 For students in university housing, The Department of Resident Life Community Handbook makes clear that "once you activate a data jack in your room you are responsible for all activity on your data jack."
 This means that if online piracy is associated with your data jack, you will be held responsible.